 2020 witnessed multiple governments across the world imposing lockdowns to control the spread of the Covid-19 pandemic.
-Throughout this period, government policies and regulations kept changing and organisations had to adopt a dynamic approach to function efficiently.
+Throughout this period, government policies and regulations kept changing and organizations had to adopt a dynamic approach to function efficiently.

 Multiple research reports have accentuated the importance of empathy in selling as well as building customer experiences.
-However, due to the pressure of BAU (business as usual), a brand’s focus while interacting with customers would be to maximise ROI across multiple touchpoints during the pre-lockdown era.
-During the lockdown, brands realised that it is important to be considerate rather than being perceived as trying to profit at the customer’s expense.
+However, due to the pressure of BAU (business as usual), a brand’s focus while interacting with customers would be to maximize ROI across multiple touchpoints during the pre-lockdown era.
+During the lockdown, brands realized that it is important to be considerate rather than being perceived as trying to profit at the customer’s expense.

 Hence, brands are leveraging emotional intelligence to devise customer experiences that highlight the humane aspects of a brand.
-They are building their businesses processes around customers.
+They are building their business processes around customers.
 Brands are investing heavily in offering digital experiences.
 They are also establishing continuous and robust feedback loops.

 Apart from implementing these practices, brands have started weaving empathy in their communication with customers.
-They are enquiring about the well-being of customers, finding their pressing needs and offering meaningful shopping and servicing experiences.
+They are enquiring about the well-being of customers, finding their pressing needs, and offering meaningful shopping and servicing experiences.

-Although the advent of AI and automation has been occurring at an exponential pace, it was believed that the application of these technologies in customer experience related operations would occur at a steady pace.
+Although the advent of AI and automation has been occurring at an exponential pace, it was believed that the application of these technologies in customer experience-related operations would occur at a steady pace.
 The involvement of humans has always been pivotal in ensuring holistic and gratifying customer experiences.
 Incidentally, as per a survey conducted by a leading research and consulting firm in 2018, it was predicted that approximately 25% of customer service-related operations would be augmented by artificial intelligence and chatbots.

-Organisations have invested heavily in customer support and servicing teams.
+Organizations have invested heavily in customer support and servicing teams.
 However, due to the lockdowns, customer service capacities were considerably impacted.
 Hence, firms stepped up by enhancing their knowledge bases and refining self-service through multiple touch-points.

 A knowledge base is a comprehensive repository of relevant and actionable information for customers.
-During the new normal, customers are inclined towards seeking resolutions through self-service.
+During the new normal, customers are inclined toward seeking resolutions through self-service.
 For instance, a survey revealed that if knowledge sources were accessible through self-service, then 91% of respondents preferred to use them.
 75% of respondents were satisfied with online support as long as it was reliable.
-Hence it is clear that if a knowledge centre provides information that is easily available and fairly reliable, then customers are happy to service themselves.
+Hence it is clear that if a knowledge center provides information that is easily available and fairly reliable, then customers are happy to service themselves.

-A case in point is Panamax, a leading telecom company that enabled 4x more website traffic, leading to 5x increase in new customer sign-ups and 7x more monthly revenue using their self-service customer portal.
+A case in point is Panamax, a leading telecom company that enabled 4x more website traffic, leading to a 5x increase in new customer sign-ups and 7x more monthly revenue using their self-service customer portal.

 It would be an understatement to claim that the pandemic and the subsequent lockdowns ended up disrupting workforces across the globe.